Rancho06/sliding_game/GameDesignDoc.md

 # Game Design
 In this game, I have one player against five bad things.
-They are soldiers, rocks, tanks, planes, UFOs.
+They are soldiers, Balls, tanks, planes, UFOs.

 # How to play?
 users use keyboard to control the player.
 UP is jump.
 LEFT and RIGHT is control left and right speed.
 Space is fire.